Teoroo-CMC/PiNN/README.md

-# PiNN: a Python library for building atomic neural networks
+# PiNN: Pair-wise interaction Neural Network

 ![GitHub Workflow Status (branch)](https://img.shields.io/github/actions/workflow/status/Teoroo-CMC/PiNN/build_and_test.yml?branch=master&label=build&style=flat-square)

 PiNN<sup>[1](#fn1),[2](#fn2)</sup> is a pair-wise interaction neural network Python library built on top of TensorFlow.
 The PiNN library provides elemental layers and abstractions to implement various atomic neural networks.
+It can be used together with plugins [PiNNAcLe](https://doi.org/10.48550/arXiv.2409.08886) for the adaptive learn-on-the-fly workflow and [PiNNwall](https://doi.org/10.1021/acs.jctc.3c00359) for molecular simulations of electrode/electrolyte interfaces.

 This project was initiated by [Yunqi Shao][yqshao].
 The code is currently maintained by the [TeC group][tec] at Uppsala University.